Mikx-ui/basic-handman-game/README.md

-Your aim is to guess the word from a dictionary of words
-Note: when the words are guessed they dont appear again
+Your aim is to guess the word from a dictionary of words the dictionary file is where all the words are stored and to be used for the game